TheArtfulBodger/Thing-Downloader/doc/guides/installation.rst

 * `Install Docker <https://docs.docker.com/desktop/install/linux-install/>`_
 * `Install Docker Compose <https://docs.docker.com/compose/install/linux/>`_

 This is currently the best way to use the program.
 The docker image is ``ghcr.io/theartfulbodger/thing-downloader:main``.
-I reccommend creating via docker-compose to enable easy control of the containers.
+I recommend creating via docker-compose to enable easy control of the containers.

 In an empty directory, create the file ``docker-compose.yml`` with the following contents